 Aplastic anemia is a form of anemia where the bone marrow stops producing all types of blood cells.
 This type of anemia is very serious, but fortunately rare.
 It affects 2 to 12 out of every 1 million people each year.
 Aplastic anemia occurs in both adults and children.

-Anemia of chronic disease is a mild form of anemia that occurs with people who have diseases that last more than 1 to 2 months.
+Anemia of chronic disease is the second most common form of anemia worldwide.
+It’s a mild form of anemia that occurs with people who have diseases that last more than 1 to 2 months.
 Such diseases include tuberculosis, HIV, cancer, kidney disease, rheumatologic disorders, and liver disease.

-Pernicious anemia is a form of anemia more common in elderly people and is caused by either a lack of dietary intake or poor absorption of vitamin B12 from the diet.
+Pernicious anemia is a form of anemia more common in seniors and is caused by either a lack of dietary intake or poor absorption of vitamin B12 from their diet.
 It is also a common condition seen in alcoholics.

-Anemia is not an actual disease – it’s a condition that’s caused by some other problem.
+Anemia is not an actual disease – it’s a condition caused by some other problem.
+Even mild anemia should be assessed by your doctor to determine the underlying cause.
 There are three basic ways you can develop anemia:

 Other conditions that can cause bleeding include: